garden-io/garden/docs/reference/providers/kubernetes.md

     # Configuration options for the `kaniko` build mode.
     kaniko:
-      # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.
-      image: 'gcr.io/kaniko-project/executor:debug-v1.2.0'

       # Specify extra flags to use when building the container image with kaniko.
-Flags set on container module take
+Flags set on `container` modules
-      # precedence over these.
+      # take precedence over these.
       extraFlags:

+      # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.
+      image: 'gcr.io/kaniko-project/executor:v1.6.0-debug'

+      # Choose the namespace where the Kaniko pods will be run.
+Set to `null` to use the project namespace.
+      #
+      # **IMPORTANT: The default namespace will change to the project namespace instead of the garden-system namespace
+      # in an upcoming release!**
+      namespace: garden-system

+      # Exposes the `nodeSelector` field on the PodSpec of the Kaniko pods.
+This allows you to constrain the Kaniko
+      # pods to only run on particular nodes.
+      #
+      # [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes
+      # guide to assigning Pods to nodes.
+      nodeSelector:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: